Table of Contents hide

 AWS IAM Best Practices

-To help secure AWS resources, AWS recommends the following AWSIdentity and Access Management (IAM) service – IAM Best Practices
+AWS recommends the following AWS Identity and Access Management service – IAM Best Practices to secure AWS resources

-- Permissions associated with your AWS Root account cannot be restricted.
+- Permissions associated with the AWS Root account cannot be restricted.

 - Do not generate the access keys, if not required

 - If already generated and not needed, delete the access keys.

 - If access keys are needed, rotate (change) the access key regularly

 - Never share the Root account credentials or access keys, instead create IAM users or Roles to grant granular access